apereo/cas/docs/cas-server-documentation/installation/Configuring-Monitoring-Administration.md

 # CAS Spring Boot Administration

-CAS takes advantage of the [Spring Boot Admin](https://github.com/codecentric/spring-boot-admin) to manage and monitor its internal state visually.
+CAS takes advantage of the [Spring Boot Admin][bootadmindocs] to manage and monitor its internal state visually.
 As a Spring Boot Admin client, CAS registers itself with the Spring Boot Admin server over HTTP and reports back its status and health to the server's web interface.

 ## Admin Server